lk16/detect-missing-init/README.md

 * have no `__init__.py` file
 * are not the repository root.
 [Why](https://github.com/timbrel/GitSavvy/issues/626#issuecomment-290631660).

-Missing files can be created automatically, see the Flags section.
+Missing files can be created automatically, see the Arguments section below.

 ### Usage
 Add the below yaml snippet to your `pre-commit-config.yaml`.